-This is a new interdisciplinary digital resource with a global perspective covering the medieval period.
+This is an interdisciplinary digital resource with a global perspective covering the medieval period.
 It brings together high-quality secondary content with visual primary sources, a new reference work and pedagogical resources into one cross-searchable platform, to support students and researchers across this rich field of study.

 Specifically, the resource contains over 150 scholarly works (incl. primary texts, research monographs, companions) which have been published by Bloomsbury and other publishers such as IB Tauris, Arc Humanities Press, Amsterdam University Press.